Heimat (film series): Heimat

 Heimat, the original series, premiered in 1984 and follows the life of Maria Simon, a woman living in the fictional village of Schabbach.
 It was filmed in and around the village of Woppenroth in Rhein-Hunsrück, a rural region of Germany to the west of the Rhineland-Palatinate.
 Subtitled Eine Deutsche Chronik — A German Chronicle, it consists of 11 episodes running in total to 15 hours 24 minutes of screen time.
 The film spans 1919 to 1982, and depicts how historical events affect the Simon family and the community in which they lived.
 At the start of each episode, Karl Glasisch narrates the story so far over photographs by Eduard Simon.
 The digitally remastered version merged some of the episodes together, resulting in seven episodes instead of eleven.
-No material was cut.
+Parts of the introduction were cut.

 Die zweite Heimat (Leaving Home)

 Die zweite Heimat (literally "The Second Heimat"; English title Heimat 2) (subtitled Chronik einer Jugend — Chronicle of a Youth) followed in 1992.
 It is set during the socially turbulent years of the 1960s and depicts how Maria's youngest son Hermann leaves his rural home and makes a new life for himself as a composer in Munich.

 Hermann is a musical prodigy whose teenage romance in 1955 with 26-year-old soul-mate Klärchen was considered scandalous by his conservative home village.
 It resulted in her being expelled and coerced to never contact him again.
 Hermann felt crushed, vowing never to love again and to leave his village forever.
-He arrives in Munich at age 19, overwhelmed and with no place to stay.
-He finds a private room available in a month, leaving the deposit with a flamboyant Hungarian woman.
-His friend Renate, a law student, allows Hermann to sleep on her floor but he is put off by her sexual advances.
-He finally stays with Clemens, a fellow Hunsrücker who plays jazz drums in Munich's clubs.
-Hermann is accepted into the music conservatory, where he meets the talented Juan from Chile, whose school application is rejected on the grounds his marimbas are "folklore".
-Hermann and Juan network within the avant-garde culture surrounding the conservatory, which includes film students, while Hermann takes odd jobs and Juan works as a gymnastics teacher.
-Both Juan and Hermann have a brief fling with the beautiful cellist Clarissa, who is drawn to those who also fear intimacy.
-The students are gradually drawn to the Foxhole, a mansion headed by a wealthy art patroness said to be a "collector of artists".
+He arrives in Munich at age 19 where he befriends fellow students, and meets future love interest Clarissa.
+Hermann joins the avant-garde culture surrounding the conservatory, which includes film students, while he also takes odd jobs.
+Hermann and his friends are gradually drawn to the Foxhole, a mansion headed by a wealthy art patroness said to be a "collector of artists".
 A remaster of "Die Zweite Heimat" was released in 2022.